|Nutritional Guidelines (per serving)|

 - 6 cups sugar

-- 3 pint jars with sealable lids
+- 3 pint jars (with sealable lids)

-- Wash and dry the grapefruits.
+Wash and dry the grapefruits.
 Use a sharp vegetable peeler or paring knife, remove the brightly colored zest – and only the brightly colored zest – from the grapefruit.
 Be sure to leave behind any and all of the white pith directly underneath, it is very bitter.
 Chop the resulting zest–bigger pieces for chunkier marmalade, ribbon-like strips for a more spreadable result.
 Set zest aside.

-- Squeeze any juice out of the membrane once you've cut out all the fruit.
-Set the membrane aside, along with any seeds – the pectin in these will help "set" the marmalade later.
+Squeeze any juice out of the membrane once you've cut out all the fruit.
+Set the membrane aside, along with any seeds.
+The pectin in these will help "set" the marmalade later.

-- Combine the zest, fruit, juice, 4 cups of water, and sugar in a large heavy pot and bring to a boil.
+Combine the zest, fruit, juice, 4 cups of water and sugar in a large heavy pot and bring to a boil.

-- Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
+Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
 Lift up the corners and tie the cheesecloth into a bag to hold the membranes and seeds.
 Add this "pectin bag" to the pot.

-- While the mixture comes to a boil, put a canning kettle full of water on to boil if you're planning to can the marmalade.
+While the mixture comes to a boil, put a canning kettle full of water on to boil if you're planning to can the marmalade.
 In any case, put a few small plates in the freezer to chill them.
-When canning kettle water boils, use it to sterilize the jars and lids.
+When the canning kettle water boils, use it to sterilize the jars and lids.

-- Bring marmalade to 220°F and hold it there for 5 minutes.
-Be patient, this can take quite awhile.
-Put a dollop of the mixture on a chilled plate, swirl the plate to spread the mixture a bit, and drag your finger through the mixture.
+Bring marmalade to 220 F and hold it there for 5 minutes.
+Be patient, this can take quite a while.
+Put a dollop of the mixture on a chilled plate, swirl the plate to spread the mixture a bit and drag your finger through the mixture.
 A "set" mixture will hold a clean track behind your finger.

-- Remove "pectin bag", squeezing any marmalade in it out and back into the pot before discarding the bag.
+Remove "pectin bag," squeezing any marmalade in it out and back into the pot before discarding the bag.
 Take marmalade off the heat and let sit 5 minutes.
 Set up clean jars next to the pot.

-- Stir marmalade to distribute the zest evenly in the mixture.
+Stir marmalade to distribute the zest evenly in the mixture.
 Use a ladle to transfer the marmalade into the jars, leaving 1/2 inch of headspace at the top of each jar.
 Put lids on the jars.

-- If you're canning the marmalade, put the jars in the canning kettle and boil for 10 minutes.
+If you're canning the marmalade, put the jars in the canning kettle and boil for 10 minutes.
 In any case, let jars cool to room temperature before putting in a cool dry cupboard (if you've hot water processed them) or the fridge (if you didn't hot water process).

 Marmalade will keep a really long time.
 It is all sugar.
-Opened marmalade needs to be in the fridge, but unless you use a dirty spoon in the jar, it seems to last for approximately forever, although officially people say 6 to 12 months.
+Opened marmalade needs to be in the fridge, but unless you use a dirty spoon in the jar, it seems to last for forever, although officially people say 6 to 12 months.